© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows at Bygrave, 650m east of Park Wood is a scheduled monument protected by Historic England under reference 1009821.
 View the official record →

-Two bowl barrows at Bygrave, located 650 metres east of Park Wood in Hertfordshire, is a Neolithic or Early Bronze Age funerary monument.
+Two bowl barrows at Bygrave, 650m east of Park Wood, are a Neolithic or Bronze Age funerary monument located in Hertfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009821.

 Two bowl barrows at Bygrave, 650m east of Park Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009821.